Filmmaking is a term we all know and implicitly understand. But how exactly do we define filmmaking?

 - Share your work in the right format

 Again, this blog is aimed at students, particularly helpful for those at the crucial stage of education, those who are learning all that the filmmaking process entails.
-The blog also has articles on students who have achieved success through them, as well as general articles on film and valuable filmmaking tools.
+The blog also has articles on students who have achieved success through them, as well as general articles on film production and valuable filmmaking tools.

 Furthermore, there are links on their website to: